 • VPN server IP addresses: All web traffic is rerouted to a VPN server by connecting to a VPN.
 ISPs can note the IP addresses associated with popular VPN servers and observe traffic generated to infer that a VPN is being used.

 • IP address behavior: The IP addresses of VPN servers, which generally serve multiple customers, could appear as if more than one person is using them.
-This can trigger suspicions if your IP address shifts frequently or looks as though many people are employing it.
+This can trigger suspicions if your IP address shifts frequently or looks as though many people are using it.

 Are there VPN Alternatives that Hide You from ISPs?